HomeSite Map

 An interesting US vinyl edition of the “White Album” was released on January 7th, 1982, this being manufactured by Mobile Fidelity Sound Lab in Chatsworth, California as part of their "Original Master Recording" series.
 Their practice was to prepare a new master utilizing half-speed mastering technology from the original master tapes, in this case using the leased sub-master from Capitol Records.
 This release, which sounded superior to to all previous British and American pressings, was packaged in a non-embossed unnumbered cover that did not include the usual poster/lyric sheet or individual Beatles portraits as contained in standard releases.
 Nonetheless, this excellent edition of the album was only available for a short time and is quite collectible today.

-October 28th, 1996 was the release date for the compilation album “Anthology 3” which, as stated above, included the original “take 6” as recorded on July 19th, 1968.
+October 28th, 1996 was the release date for the compilation album “Anthology 3” which, as stated above, included the original “take six” as recorded on July 19th, 1968.

 The mono version of the song was first released in America as part of the box set “The Beatles In Mono,” which was released on September 9th, 2009.

 Various editions of the "White Album" were released on November 9th, 2018 to commemorate the 50th Anniversary of its original release.
 The "Deluxe" edition, which was made available in a 3CD set and a limited edition 180-gram 4LP vinyl set, contained the newly created Giles Martin mix of the "White Album" as well as the complete set of Esher demos that The Beatles recorded in late May of 1968.
-The "Super Deluxe" 6CD + 1Blu-ray edition also contains the original 'take 3' of the rhythm track (mislabeled as 'take 11' in the accompanying book) as recorded on July 19th, 2018.
+The "Super Deluxe" 6CD + 1Blu-ray edition also contains the original "take three" of the rhythm track (mislabeled as "take 11" in the accompanying book) as recorded on July 19th, 2018.

 Live Performances